brazvo/fsairlines-php-integration/README.md

 ```

 To achieve **virtual_airline_access_token**, see documentation at https://wiki.fsairlines.net/index.php/XML-Interface-v2#Access_Restriction
-To achieve **virtual_airline_id**, you have to login to FSAirlines Crew Center and the ID is right behind you VA name in square brackets - VA NAME[12345] at the top of the page.
+To achieve **virtual_airline_id**, you have to login to FSAirlines Crew Center and the ID is right behind your VA name in square brackets - VA NAME[12345] at the top of the page.

 When the connector is created and initialized just call operations as needed and proceed data.
 (See bellow for Operation List.)